JonahBraun/kabosu-seed/readme.md

 To build and run docker locally: `./run.sh`

-This will launch a web server at: http://localhost:8080
+This packages local code into a container and launches a web server at: http://localhost:8080

 ## Deploying

 To deploy an updated version to GKE: `./deploy.sh`

+This pushes a new image version to the Google Container Repository and updates your kubernetes cluster to use it.

-To facilitate playing with this toy project, deployments are made directly from the source code in this directory, independent of git status.
+Deployments are made directly from local source code independent of git status.

 ## Autoscaling